What does a Purchasing Assistant do?

 Qualifications

-- High school diploma or equivalent; additional education in business or a related field is a plus.
+- High school diploma or equivalent; additional education in business or related field is a plus.

-- Proficient in Microsoft Office Suite, particularly Excel and Word.
+- Proficient in Microsoft Office Suite, particularly Excel.

 Is becoming a Purchasing Assistant a good career path?

 A career as a Purchasing Assistant offers a blend of administrative and analytical tasks.
 This role involves managing the procurement process, ensuring that goods and services are acquired efficiently.
 Purchasing Assistants work closely with suppliers, negotiate terms, and maintain inventory records.
 They play a crucial part in cost management and supply chain operations.
-This position is ideal for those who enjoy detail-oriented work and have a knack for negotiation.
+This position provides a solid foundation for those interested in supply chain management and procurement.

 - Pros: